The Music of Nigel Keay

 Piano - Ludovic Disseau.
 Formé au piano dès l'enfance, Ludovic Disseau poursuit ses études musicales jusqu'au deuxième cycle à l'ENM de Chartres, avant de les approfondir au CRD de Cachan auprès d'Ani Petrossian, où il obtient une médaille d'or de Formation Musicale (2008) et un Diplôme d'Études Musicales (2009).
 Parallèlement, il se forme à l'écriture musicale au CRR de Saint-Maur-des-Fossés avec Élisabeth Ballon (diplômé en 2011), puis au CRR d'Aubervilliers–La Courneuve dans la classe de Thomas Lacôte (diplômé en 2013).
 Il se produit régulièrement en concert, en particulier en duo de piano à quatre mains avec Julie Sandler, avec qui il joue depuis 2012.

 Nicolas Hette, harp Nicolas joue de la harpe depuis l'âge de 7ans.
 Il a débuté auprès de Philippe Villa au CRR de Nancy où il a obtenu son diplôme d'études musicales en 2000 puis son diplôme de concert en 2001.
-Depuis 2009, il continue de se perfectionner avec Véronique Musson-Gonneaud au conservatoire d'Ivry-sur-Seine et y développe sa pratique amateur de la musique.
+Depuis 2009, il continue de se perfectionner avec Véronique Musson-Gonneaud au conservatoire d'Ivry-sur-Seine et développe sa pratique musicale au sein de divers ensembles.